Akascape/Rembg-Fuse/README.md

 ## ⬇️ Download

 ### [<img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/Akascape/Rembg-Fuse?&color=white&label=Download%20Source%20Code&logo=Python&logoColor=yellow&style=for-the-badge"  width="400">](https://github.com/Akascape/Rembg-Fuse/archive/refs/heads/main.zip)
+<br> _Don't forget to leave a_ ⭐

 ## ⚙️ How to Install

 1. First install the latest python3 from [www.python.org](www.python.org)
-2. Download/Clone the Rembg-Fuse Repo in the fuse folder of DaVinci Resolve.
+2. Download/Clone the Rembg-Fuse Repo
+3. Paste the folder in the fuse plugin directory of Resolve.
 [Know How](https://youtube.com/shorts/OFHyc48WOqc?feature=shared)
-3. Follow the Rembg setup:
+4. Follow the Rembg setup:

 ### > Automatic Setup for beginners
 An easy-to-use Python script has been developed to simplify the Rembg setup.
 Just open the setup.py file—either directly in Python or via the Fuse interface — and follow the installation steps.